 Improper Pool Function

 Even if your pool doesn’t overflow, the algae spores from the rain can throw your water chemistry out of balance.
-When you add in the debris from a strong storm, things can get out of hand pretty quickly.
+When you add the debris from a strong storm, things can get out of hand quickly.

 Pool Deck Damage